6 Brilliant Ways to Decorate a Small Kitchen

 - Adding colors, but try out some subtle touches of soothing colors.

 - Trying tiles about halfway up the wall and then a light color for the upper half.

 2. Keep Your Kitchen Organized

+It’s not only about how you decorate a small kitchen, but also about how you organize it.
 When space is limited for so many different tasks, like in a kitchen, organization and order are crucial.

 Remember, it’s really important that you’re able to do everything you need to do without difficulty.
 Having a place for everything and keeping everything in its place will make things much easier and more efficient.

 - Use high cupboards to store plates, glasses, and utensils.

 - Try to leave one wall free to provide a feeling of space.

 - Cupboards that reach the ceiling will obviously provide more space to store things.